Cyfrin/Updraft/courses/security/6-thunder-loan/24-assettoken/+page.md

 ### AssetToken.sol

 As we progress with tincho method the order we assess things we become less and less important.
-As the contracts get bigger they're going to start relying on eachother a lot and we may starting bouncing back and forth.
+As the contracts get bigger they're going to start relying on each other a lot and we may starting bouncing back and forth.

 For example, we know the `ThunderLoanUpgraded.sol` contract is _smaller_ but it's also the _upgrade_ to `ThunderLoan.sol`, so it's a good idea to start with `ThunderLoan.sol` for context.